bbux-dev/datacraft/docs/source/cli.rst

 Command Line Interface
 ======================

-There are several options when using ``datagen`` from the command line.
+There are several options when using ``datacraft`` from the command line.

 Inline JSON/YAML
 ----------------